Blobby44451/LibrarySystem/README.md

 ## What I Learned

--How to structure a Python project across multiple modules -How to connect Python to SQLite and perform CRUD operations -How relational tables and foreign keys work in practice -How to use Git and GitHub with meaningful commits -How to write basic automated tests
+- How to structure a Python project across multiple modules
+- How to connect Python to SQLite and perform CRUD operations
+- How relational tables and foreign keys work in practice
+- How to use Git and GitHub with meaningful commits
+- How to write basic automated tests